Join us for WaterWORKS 2025- Jan. 14, 2025

 A Sprint to Address Human Impact on Global Temperature

-Img 0546
+IMG 0546

 Teachers Kristin Tribou, Derrick Zarra, and Abby Smith from Lawrence School in Falmouth were inspired to create the unit as they watched their 8th grade students build solar-powered cars for the Junior Solar Sprint race.
 They created a unit that tied together the engineering project with a real-world challenge and with related grade-level science standards.
 The unit doesn’t just delve into global warming, it involves students in doing something about it.